Leslie Gibson (artist): Career

 From 1936 to 1938 he was appointed as the Board of Education Visitor to Art Schools in Germany and Italy.
 During the 1930s he travelled extensively in Europe, visiting and painting in France, Belgium, Spain, Finland, Norway, Sweden and Greece.

 In the 1930s he painted from London Studios at Trafalgar Square, Chelsea and Camden Town.
 In 1940 he worked from Rydal in Westmorland before returning to Kensington, London in 1945.
 In 1950 he established the Stapleford Studio, near Salisbury, painting extensively in the West Country until his death in 1969.

-Gibson was a versatile artist, working in a variety of media.
+Gibson worked in a variety of media.
 Chiefly a landscape painter, portraits and still life were among his subjects.
 The production of drawings, not merely for working purposes but as a visual record of the artist's experience, carefully outlined in pen and ink, the surfaces freely indicated with wash laid on richer layers predominating over pen lines, are sure and sensitive.
 His etchings, dry points and lithographs show a fine continuity and chiaroscuro.